 - Another one involving suits, from season 3's "The Colonel", there's a Running Gag throughout referencing a tacky green suit Tim has, ending with a good solid Chekhov's Gag.

 - When Tim and the boys are camping out due to Jill's sisters visiting and Tim's snoring is keeping them up:

 Brad: What if we hold his nose shut?

 Randy: Then he'll just breathe out his mouth

 Brad: What if we hold his nose and mouth shut?

-The fact that Tim is so accident prone that he knows all the hospital staff by name thanks to how often he winds up there.
+- The fact that Tim is so accident prone that he knows all the hospital staff by name thanks to how often he winds up there.
 He even has a coffee mug with his name on it.